-Payment Posting 101 for Medical Billing: A Simple Guide for Providers
+Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 Introduction

 Imagine this common situation.
-Your clinic is busy every day.
-Your therapists are working hard with patients, and your front office is sending out dozens of claims to insurance companies every week.
-You feel like business is doing great.
+Your clinic is bustling every day.
+Your therapists are dedicated to their patients, and your front office is diligently sending out dozens of claims to insurance companies each week.
+You feel like business is thriving.

-But when you look at the company bank account, the numbers do not match the work you are doing.
-Money seems to be missing.
-Patient bills are piling up on a desk, and you are not sure exactly who owes what.
+But when you glance at the company bank account, the numbers don’t add up.
+Money seems to be slipping away.
+Patient bills are piling up on a desk, and you’re unsure who owes what.

 What went wrong?

-For many ABA and therapy practices, the problem is not the therapy itself.
-The problem is not even the way you send claims.
-The issue is usually in the final step of the revenue cycle.
-This step is called payment posting.
+For many ABA and therapy practices, the issue isn’t the therapy itself.
+It’s not even the way you send claims.
+The problem usually lies in the final step of the revenue cycle: payment posting.

-Many people in healthcare overlook payment posting in medical billing.
-They think it is just boring data entry or simple typing.
-But in reality, it is the most important step to knowing if your business is actually making money.
-If you do not get this step right, you are flying blind.
+Many in healthcare overlook payment posting in medical billing.
+They see it as boring data entry or simple typing.
+But in reality, it’s the most crucial step to understanding if your business is genuinely profitable.
+If you don’t get this step right, you’re flying blind.

-This guide will explain exactly what is payment posting in medical billing, why it is so important for your practice, and how you can fix your process to stop losing revenue.
+This guide will explain exactly what payment posting in medical billing is, why it’s vital for your practice, and how you can improve your process to stop losing revenue.

 What Is Payment Posting in Medical Billing?

-To understand this concept, think about your personal checkbook or your banking app.
+To grasp this concept, think about your personal checkbook or banking app.
 When you buy groceries, you see money leave your account.
-When you get your paycheck, you see money enter.
-If you never looked at your transaction history, you would not know how much money you really have to spend.
+When you receive your paycheck, you see money enter.
+If you never checked your transaction history, you wouldn’t know how much money you truly have to spend.

 So, what is payment posting in medical billing?
-It is the process of recording payments into your practice management software.
-It is the moment when "potential money" becomes "real money" in your financial books.
+It’s the process of recording payments into your practice management software.
+It’s when "potential money" transforms into "real money" in your financial records.

 It involves taking information from three main sources and logging them into your system:

-1. EOBs (Explanation of Benefits): These are paper documents sent by insurance companies.
-They explain what they paid for a specific claim.
+EOBs (Explanation of Benefits): These are paper documents sent by insurance companies explaining what they paid for a specific claim.

-2. ERAs (Electronic Remittance Advice): These are digital versions of the EOB.
-They come directly into your software from the insurance company.
+ERAs (Electronic Remittance Advice): These are digital versions of the EOBs that come directly into your software from the insurance company.

-3. Patient Payments: This includes cash, checks, or credit card swipes taken at the front desk for copays, deductibles, or coinsurance.
+Patient Payments: This includes cash, checks, or credit card transactions taken at the front desk for copays, deductibles, or coinsurance.

 The "101" on The Missing Piece